Gaussian random projections of convex cones: approximate kinematic formulae and applications: Applications

 See Proposition \ref{prop:logistic_exist} for a precise statement of (\ref{ineq:logistic_MLE_equiv}).

 Clearly, Theorem \ref{thm:logistic_cone_MLE} recovers the asymptotic phase transitions in \cite{cover1965geometrical,candes2020phase} for the non-/existence of the unconstrained MLE $\hat{\beta}_{\R^n}$ under the global null $\beta_0=0$, with an optimal probability estimate.
-Extending the phase transitions in Theorem \ref{thm:logistic_cone_MLE} for the constrained MLE $\hat{\beta}_K$ to general $\beta_0$'s is beyond the scope of a direct application of Theorem \ref{thm:approx_kinematics}, and will therefore be pursued elsewhere.
+Extending the phase transitions in Theorem \ref{thm:logistic_cone_MLE} for the constrained MLE $\hat{\beta}_K$ to general $\beta_0$'s is beyond the scope of a direct application of the results in Section \ref{section:main_results}, and will therefore be pursued elsewhere.

-\subsubsection{Application II: Conic programs with random constraints}
+\subsection{Application II: Conic programs with random constraints}

 Let $K\subset \R^n$ be a closed convex cone.
 For given $x \in \R^n$ and $A \in \R^{m\times n}$ and $b \in \R^m$, consider the following standard form of conic program (CP):